nikitsrj/goquorum/README.md

     a.
 Account/Key management: Better to use `account plugins` for key management which allows us to extend GoQuorum to manage keys with `hashicorp-vault`.<br>
     b.
 Transaction Management: By default the transaction manager is configured with HTTP.
 But for production its recommended to use `HTTP connection using TLS`.
 When it comes to gas, it is something that can be enabled or disabled based on business use cases.<br>
     c.
 Smart Contract Management: Version the smart contract to a dedicated registry and keep track of the logs. <br>
     d.
-Consensus Management: Choose appropriate consensus protocol based on use cases, and make sure the number of nodes are available to achieve HA.<br>
+Consensus Management: Choose appropriate consensus protocol based on use cases, preferably QBFT, and make sure the number of nodes are available to achieve HA.<br>
     e.
 Monitoring and Logging: Enable appropriate monitoring on node health and transaction also enable logging and its management like archiving or analytics on logs.<br>
     f.
 Multitenancy: To achieve multitenancy, we need to configure authorization server like Okta.<br>
     g.
 Transaction Sentry: Enable `revert reason` in goquorum node so that EVM passes back to the client an optional string message containing information about the error.<br>
     h.
-Back and restore: Plan and test the back and restore on GoQuorum nodes.<br>
+Backup and restore: Plan and test the backup and restore on GoQuorum nodes.<br>

 ## GETH API and Blockchain Transaction Demonstration

-There are steps at the end in `quorum-dev-quickstart-steps.sh` file, which will install `geth` cli in the same VM<br>

 There are multiple ways to interact with BlockChain Network API, one is via `curl` and another is via `geth` js interactive.